avinashvaidya09/tech-lib-multi-tenant-app/README.md

 cf deploy mta_archives/tech-lib-multi-tenant-app_*.mtar
 ```

-- After deployment, open the approuter route from `cf apps`.
-If authentication is enabled, ensure your user has the required XSUAA role (e.g., `LibraryUser`).
+- If authentication is enabled, ensure your user has the required XSUAA role (e.g., `LibraryUser`).

+- After deployment, open the approuter URL from `cf apps`.

 ## What is Multitenancy?